Jeral/CS50/README.md

 # CS50
-Portofolio following journey in the infamous course from Harvard: CS50 Intro to Computer Science
+Portofolio my following journey in the infamous course from Harvard: CS50 Intro to Computer Science